sandervanhooft/meteor-mantra-kickstarter/README.md

 * make sure you have Meteor installed
 * clone this repo
-* make sure you are on v0.2.1 branch
+* make sure you are on kickstarter branch

 ```
 npm install